zarubaf/multisim/README.md

-🏁 simulate your RTL with real multi-threaded speed 🏁
+🏁 speed: simulate your RTL with real multi-threaded speed
+🧱 interoperability: interface different simulators and chips together

 # 💡 rationale
+RTL simulations:
-RTL simulations are typically single threaded and don't scale very well when your DUT size increases.
+* are typically single threaded and don't scale well when your DUT size increases
+* run in 1 simulation environment, which makes it hard to simulate multiple chips together

 `multisim` is a systemverilog/DPI library allowing multiple simulations to run in parallel and communicate to simulate your DUT.

 Typically, you can have:
-* 1 **server simulation** with your DUT skeleton (NOC, etc)
+* 1 **server simulation** with your DUT skeleton (NOC, fabric, etc)
-* N **client simulations** with 1 big instance each (computing core, etc)
+* N **client simulations** with 1 big instance each (computing core, chip, etc)

 ## example: normal vs multisim simulation
 Assuming your original simulation has N CPUs that take a lot of simulation time.